sebastiantoh/sml-slang/src/typechecker/README.md

     and env |- e3 : t3 -| C3
 ```

+### Case Analysis
+This is desugared to function application, so we do not need to handle this.

-### Match
+### Function
+We evaluate the type of a function in two steps.
+First, we evaluate the type of `match` to test for validity and then utilise the type and set of constriants to evaluate the function type.

+#### Evaluate `match`
 We check that all patterns have same types and all expressions have same types.

-Pattern type is one of: primitive, type variable, list.

-First go through patterns and check if we have a type that works for all (so no conflicts like 2 diff types of primitives etc.)
+First go through patterns and check if we have a type that works for all (so no conflicts like 2 diff types of primitives etc.).
+Types can be PrimitiveType | ListType | TypeVariable.

 The logic for (generic) unifying types of patterns (type of 't) can be simply:
 ```